Predictive posteriors under hidden confounding

 \subsection{Simulated experiments}

-Let us first demonstrate, through a simple one-dimensional ($p=1$) and a single training source ($E=1$) setup, the advantages of our proposed method in comparison to OLS and IV.
-The second part is more computationally intensive, focusing on a numerical comparison between the empirical coverage for predictions generated through BGI and OLS across multiple simulation runs.
+Let us first demonstrate, through a simple one-dimensional ($p=1$), no intercept and single training source ($E=1$) setup, the advantages of our proposed method in comparison to OLS and IV.
+The second part is more computationally intensive, numerically comparing the empirical coverage for predictions generated through our approach and OLS across multiple simulation runs.